-- a.
-Accrual Basis of Accounting A basis of accounting under which transactions are recognized when they occur, regardless of the timing of related cash flows.
-For example, in accrual accounting, revenue that was earned on April 1st but for which payment was not received until July 10, is recorded as revenue on April 1st regardless of the timing of when the payment is received. - b.
-Annually Completed Actuarial Report An Actuarial Report includes a type of appraisal which requires making economic and demographic assumptions in order to estimate future liabilities. - c.
-Approving Official Supervisors or above granted with approval authority by the Department Director. - d.
-Auction Master Template A form used by City departments to identify assets that will be disposed. - e.
-Beneficiary Department Head The Director of the City department, or his/her designee, for which a donation is designated or intended.
-The CFO shall act as the Beneficiary Department Head if no department is designated or intended - f.
-Business Plan A department-level plan.
+- A. Accrual Basis of Accounting A basis of accounting under which transactions are recognized when they occur, regardless of the timing of related cash flows.
+For example, in accrual accounting, revenue that was earned on April 1, but for which payment was not received until July 10, is recorded as revenue on April 1st regardless of the timing of when the payment is received. - B. Administering Department The City of Fort Worth Department responsible for applying for and overseeing the activities of a grant-funded program. - C. Annually Completed Actuarial Report An Actuarial Report includes a type of appraisal which requires making economic and demographic assumptions in order to estimate future liabilities. - D. Approving Official Supervisors or above granted with approval authority by the Department Director. - E. Auction Master Template A form used by City departments to identify assets that will be disposed. - F. Beneficiary Department Head The Director of the City department, or his/her designee, for which a donation is designated or intended.
+The CFO shall act as the Beneficiary Department Head if no department is designated or intended - G. Business Plan A department-level plan.
 In this plan, departments outline each division's Service Areas and associated key performance indicators, and priority initiatives for each.
-This document is meant to serve as a high-level annual performance plan, in which measures are periodically updated to facilitate continuous observation, trend analysis, and improvement of department activities and services. - g.
-Capital Improvement Plan (CIP) A plan that describes the capital projects and associated funding sources the City intends to undertake in the current fiscal year plus four successive fiscal years, including the acquisition or construction of capital facilities and assets, and the maintenance thereof. - h.
-Capital Projects Fund A governmental fund established to account for resources used for the acquisition of large capital improvements and non-reoccurring expense other than those acquisitions accounted for in proprietary or trust funds. - i.
-Cash Flow The net cash balance at any given point.
-The Chief Financial Officer/Director of Finance shall prepare a cash flow analysis which projects the inflow, outflow, and net balance of cash reserves on a daily/weekly/monthly / annual basis. - j.
-Days Cash on Hand A measure of cash saved that is not earmarked or designated for any purpose (unrestricted cash) which calculates the number of days a system can pay expenses associated with daily operations and maintenance before complete depletion of unrestricted cash occurs.
+This document is meant to serve as a high-level annual performance plan, in which measures are periodically updated to facilitate continuous observation, trend analysis, and improvement of department activities and services. - H. Capital Improvement Plan (CIP) A plan that describes the capital projects and associated funding sources the City intends to undertake in the current fiscal year plus four successive fiscal years, including the acquisition or construction of capital facilities and assets, and the maintenance thereof. - I. Capital Projects Fund A governmental fund established to account for resources used for the acquisition of large capital improvements and non- reoccurring expense other than those acquisitions accounted for in proprietary or trust funds. - J. Cash Flow The net cash balance at any given point.
+The Chief Financial Officer/Director of Finance shall prepare a cash flow analysis which projects the inflow, outflow, and net balance of cash reserves on a daily/weekly/monthly / annual basis. - K. Closeout The process of verifying that all grant requirements have been accomplished Days Cash on Hand A measure of cash saved that is not earmarked or designated for any purpose (unrestricted cash) which calculates the number of days a system can pay expenses associated with daily operations and maintenance before complete depletion of unrestricted cash occurs.
 Days Cash on Hand is calculated by dividing unrestricted cash by the system's average daily cost of operations (annual operating expenses, excluding depreciation, divided by 365).